patrick-kidger/jaxtyping/docs/api/runtime-type-checking.md

 (See the [FAQ](../faq.md) for details on static type checking.)

-Runtime type checking **synergises beautifully with `jax.jit`!** All shape checks will be performed only whilst tracing, and will not impact runtime performance.

 There are two approaches: either use [`jaxtyping.jaxtyped`][] to typecheck a single function, or [`jaxtyping.install_import_hook`][] to typecheck a whole codebase.

 In either case, the actual business of checking types is performed with the help of a runtime type-checking library.
 The two most popular are [beartype](https://github.com/beartype/beartype) and [typeguard](https://github.com/agronholm/typeguard).
 (If using typeguard, then specifically the version `2.*` series should be used.
-Later versions -- `3` and `4` -- have some known issues.)
+Later versions – `3` and `4` – have some known issues.)

 !!! warning